tsouche/learn-kubernetes/tutorial-2-create-cluster.md

 ## 2.1 - Introduction

-We will describe here the setting up of a Kubernetes cluster using `Kind`, i.e. simulating each Node with a Docker container, and faking teh behaviour of the Kubernetes cluster. `Kind` does it so well that the Pods have no clue that their containers are running directly on the host: they are actually being proxied by the *Containers-behaving-as-Nodes*: in this way, Kubelet sees the Master exactly the same way as if it were running on a *true* Node (i.e. a VM or on bare metal), and the API servers exposes exactly the same APIs as a genuie cluster (`Kind` is certified *K8s compliant* by the CNCF).
+We will describe here the setting up of a Kubernetes cluster using `KinD`, i.e. simulating each _Node_ with a Docker container, and faking the behaviour of the Kubernetes cluster by having all the Kubernetes native components - the Master's components, the kubelet... - which are themselves Docker containers - to run on the _Node containers_ and lettim them believe that htey are running on a server.
+The Kubernetes componants actually run as *Docker containers inside the Node containers* using [`DinD`](https://github.com/docker-library/docs/tree/master/docker "DinD reference website") (Docker-in-Docker). `KinD` does it so well that the Pods have no clue that their containers are running directly on the host: they are actually being proxied by the *Containers-behaving-as-Nodes*: in this way, Kubelet sees the Master exactly the same way as if it were running on a *true* Node (i.e. a VM or on bare metal), and the API servers exposes exactly the same APIs as a genuine cluster (`KinD` is certified *K8s compliant* by the CNCF).

 We provide two scripts which automate the full procedure:

-1. to install the libraries required for this tutorial (git, curl, docker, kind, kubectl) setting up the cluster
+1. to install the libraries required for this tutorial (`git`, `curl`, `Docker`, `KinD`, `kubectl`) setting up the cluster
-2. to deploy the cluster and the dashboard.
+1. to deploy the cluster and the dashboard.

 These scripts are in the main directory: `install.sh` and `deploy.sh`.
-We will now describe the steps gathered in these two scripts, so that you can understand the procedure to setup a `Kind` cluster.
+We will now describe the steps gathered in these two scripts, so that you can understand the procedure to setup a `KinD` cluster.

-The procedure can also be followed on a VM, which make the tutorial more portable: We will describe later in this appendix the setup of such a VM, using Vagrant and VirtualBox: the resulting image can then run on a windows machine.
+The procedure can also be followed on a VM, which make the tutorial more portable: we will describe later in this appendix the setup of such a VM, using Vagrant and VirtualBox: the resulting image can then run on a windows machine.

 > Note: Kubernetes evolves constantly as the community keeps enriching/improving/patching it.
-As a consequence, I experienced  at least two version changes with `Kind`, with for instance the need to keep strictly aligned align the versions of the `dashboard` and of `Kubectl` with the one of `Kind`.
+As a consequence, I experienced  at least two version changes with `KinD`, with for instance the need to keep strictly aligned align the versions of the `dashboard` and of `Kubectl` with the one of `KinD`.
 And obviously, very little documentation is available to explains the dependencies: trial and error remains the rule...

 ## 2.2 - Prepare the machine